Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to disclose information and to execute arbitrary code.
+Successful exploitation of these vulnerabilities could allow an attacker to escalate privileges, execute arbitrary code, or cause a denial-of-service condition.

 3. TECHNICAL DETAILS